clux/provision/README.md

 # dotclux
 Personal Linux reinstall scripts and configs.
+Only tested on Debian 8 lately, but should work on most debian based systems.

 ## Usage
 Fetch latest version of this repo and deploy: